mahdi0shamlou/Neural_Networks_From_Scratch/README.md

 ### Perceptron.py
 This file is a single perceptron that learns and optimizes.
+This perceptron is used for classification.

+### Perceptron_liner_regression.py
+This file is a single perceptron that learns and optimizes.
-This perceptron is used for classification and we will create another perceptron file and model for regression.
+This perceptron is used for liner regression.

 ### Adaline.py
 this file is a single neuron from adaline model and algorithms.